GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

-# Gameplay Programmer & Game Designer
+# Gameplay Programmer & Designer

 ## #About me
 I'm a passionate game programmer and game designer with 2 years of experience in PC game programming with Unity 3D and Unreal Engine.
-I know C, C++ and other programming languages studied in my high school or by myself.
+In my high school or by myself i studied C, C++ and other programming languages.
 Self-taught, honest, open minded, ready to listen to others when needed.

 ## #Skills
 - C++, C#, SQL, PHP, BluePrint Visual Scripting